 - Feeling guilty about not being able to do more

-Guilt has the power to make you feel ashamed or less than who you truly are when it comes time to care for yourself.
+Guilt can make you feel ashamed or less than who you truly are when caring for yourself.
 Guilt can lead to caregiver stress because it makes you feel like you should be able to do more than what you are doing right now with limited resources at your disposal.
-When this happens, caregivers tend to put themselves last on their list; they often forget about their own needs first because taking care of others seems easier than tending our own wounds.
+When this happens, caregivers tend to put themselves last on their list; they often forget about their own needs because taking care of others may seem like the only priority.

-You may also experience feelings of sadness or hopelessness during this time due to the thought of losing a loved one who has been so important in your life—or even just because dealing with someone else’s problems day after day can be emotionally draining
+You may also experience sadness or hopelessness because of the thought of losing a loved one who has been so important in your life.

 While it feels like you should be able to do everything, the truth is that you cannot do it all.
-You can’t be everything to everyone and you won’t be perfect.
+You can’t be everything to everyone, and you can’t be perfect.
 Even if we were superheroes, we’d still need help.

-Eating well, exercising regularly, and getting enough sleep are just a few ways that will help you manage your stress levels and stay strong during difficult times.
+- Eating well, exercising regularly, and getting enough sleep are just a few ways to help you manage your stress levels and stay strong during difficult times.

 It’s important to talk about your feelings.
-Don’t be afraid to ask for help from friends and family, or a licensed professional.
-You deserve the best care possible and you should never feel guilty for needing some support along the way.
+Don’t be afraid to ask for help from friends, family, or licensed professionals.
+You deserve the best care possible, and you should never feel guilty for needing some support along the way.

-In the end, it’s important to remember that you’re not alone.
-You can always reach out for help if you need it and there are many resources available to caregivers.
-The main thing is knowing when your stress levels are getting too high so that you can take action before it begins impacting your daily functioning.
+It’s important to remember that you’re not alone.
+You can always seek help, and many resources are available to caregivers.
+The main thing is knowing when your stress levels are getting too high so that you can take action before it negatively impacts your life.

 Learn to Navigate Anticipatory Grief with Dr. Carolina Raeburn

 Dr. Carolina Raeburn is a Florida Licensed Clinical Psychologist with a subspecialty in neuropsychology.
-If you’re struggling with caregiver stress or anticipatory grief, please schedule a telehealth appointment by clicking here.
+If you’re struggling with grief, loss, or caregiver stress, please schedule a telehealth appointment by clicking here.
 Or if you have any questions, please feel free to reach out through our contact page.

 *All the information published in this article is for informational and educational purposes only and is not a substitute for professional medical advice or treatment.
 Any information provided here is offered in generic form.
 Please consult your healthcare provider if you have any questions or concerns.